Amarpal-kaur/good-reporter/README.md

 		- `value` - an array of tags to filter incoming events. "*" indicates no filtering.

 ### `GoodReporter` methods
-- `start(callback)` - starts the reporter.
+- `start(eventemitter, callback)` - starts the reporter and registers for the correct events emitted by the supplied event emitter.
 Any "run once" logic should be in the start method.
 For example, creating a database connection.
-- `stop(callback)` - stops the reporter.
+- `stop()` - stops the reporter.
 Should be used for any tear down logic such as clearing time outs or disconnecting from a database.
+- `report(event, eventData)` - this is a stub method that implementations of `GoodReporter` *must* implement.
 - `_filter(event, eventData)` - _private_ method for filtering incoming events.
 Looks into `options.events` for a match on `event` and then further filters by the tags compared to `eventData.tags`.
 Returns `true` if the `event` + `[eventData.tags]` should be enqueued.
 You should never need to call `_filter` directly.
-- `queue(event, eventData)` - adds `eventData` to the internal event queue (`_events`) if `_filter` returns `true`.
+- `_handleEvent(event, eventData)` - _private_ method used to handle events from the event emitter.
+If `_filter` returns `true`, the `report` method is called.
+- `_register` - _private_ method used to set up event handlers for events this reporter cares about.

 ## Examples

-Every new reporter *must* implement:

-1. A `report(callback)` method.
-This is where the logic of exactly how this reporter moves data from the internal event queue to a destination lives.
-Execute the callback at the end of processing.
-Unless you want to continue to rebroadcast the same events, empty the event queue before running `callback`.
+Every new reporter *must* implement a `report()` method.
+This is where the logic of exactly how this reporter moves data from the received events to the destination.
 Everything else can be optional depending on the specific transmission method of `report`.

 ### "One Off" object